rjwills28/machine-status/README.md

 # Machine Status

-Application to show the machine status screens both for Diamond screens and web access.
+Application to show the machine status screens both for Diamond screens and public web access.

 ## Dependencies